 I am constantly on the lookout for research studies conducted on the subject of theft by employees.
 A few years ago, I came across a study conducted by Kessler International, a forensic accounting and investigative firm.
-In a press release from April 26, 2013, I found that Kessler had conducted an anonymous survey of 500 employees sampled from a variety of retail and service companies.
-The headline of the press release reported that an astonishingly high 95 percent of employees reported stealing from employers, which was up significantly from a previous study they conducted in 1999 that found that only 79 percent of employees reported stealing.
+In a press release from 2013, I found that Kessler had conducted an anonymous survey of 500 employees sampled from a variety of retail and service companies.
+The headline reported that an astonishingly high 95 percent of employees reported stealing from employers, which was up significantly from a previous study they conducted in 1999 that found that only 79 percent of employees reported stealing.

 Since these percentages were both higher than any that I have previously seen, I was very interested in the study’s findings.
 A quick review explained why the percentages were so high.
 In short, the researchers included theft of time and theft of office supplies in their dependent variable.
 While one could argue that these forms of theft are not “serious,” in fact, they add up to significant losses in the workplace.